paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.yaml:snakeyaml  1.17
- - a level        3 dependency among 1 (possibly transitive) uses

-2017-10-14 11:45  1.19
+   - a level 3 dependencies among 1 (possibly transitive) uses 2017-10-14 11:45  1.19
 2017-02-22 13:18  1.18
 2016-02-19 13:13  1.17 ***

 ========================================================================
 Presently in use: oro:oro  2.0.8
- - a level        3 dependency among 1 (possibly transitive) uses

-2005-09-20 05:50  2.0.8 ***
+   - a level 3 dependencies among 1 (possibly transitive) uses 2005-09-20 05:50  2.0.8 ***

 ========================================================================
 Presently in use: xalan:xalan  2.7.0
- - a level        3 dependency among 1 (possibly transitive) uses

-2014-07-24 18:48  2.7.2
+   - a level 3 dependencies among 1 (possibly transitive) uses 2014-07-24 18:48  2.7.2
 2005-09-20 05:52  2.7.0 ***

 ========================================================================
 Presently in use: xerces:xercesImpl  2.8.0
- - a level        3 dependency among 1 (possibly transitive) uses

-2013-02-20 20:20  2.11.0
+   - a level 3 dependencies among 1 (possibly transitive) uses 2013-02-20 20:20  2.11.0
 2011-08-15 22:32  2.10.0
 2010-05-20 08:54  2.6.2-jaxb-1.0.6